SKAFRAG/random-python/README.md

 # random-python
 ------------------------------------------------------------

-A simple script for random in python
+A simple script for randomness in python
 ------------------------------------------------------------

 I will try update my script frequently